 Comparative Sign Language

-This four-and-a-half week, six credit program, based in the heart of London, will give you the opportunity to examine the differences in British and American Sign Languages as well as British and American Deaf Culture.
-Designed for students who have completed at least ASL 0002 (by the start of the program), you'll have the opportunity to practice your ASL skills both in and out of the classroom - the program is "voice off."
+Designed for students who have completed at least ASL 2 (by the start of the program), you'll have the opportunity to practice your ASL skills both in and out of the classroom - the program is "voice off."
 Deb Hast will teach a course comparing the structures of of ASL and BSL, the literature of both languages, and the cultural similarities and differences within Deaf cultures on both sides of the ocean.
 The second course, taught by faculty at the Deafness Cognition and Language Research Centre at University College London, will give you the opportunity to learn basic BSL and practice with members of the local Deaf community.

 Outside of the classroom, you'll have the opportunity to experience London through a signed lens.
 Tours of various museums, the Tower of London, and more, will all be conducted or interpreted in both ASL and BSL.